Becoming the Unusuals

 Change Was in the Air

-In Britain, “Summer Is Over“ had been an underperforming 1964 Dusty Springfield single (Tom Springfield, Dusty’s brother, co-wrote the song with Clive Westlake).
+In Britain, “Summer Is Over“ had been an underperforming 1964 single by Dusty Springfield (Tom Springfield, Dusty’s brother, co-wrote the song with Clive Westlake).
 The Unusuals’ cover was released two years later.
 The record reached the top 10 — but never Number One — at KPUG in Bellingham.
-“Summer is Over” was also a hit at a radio station in Great Falls, MT.
+“Summer Is Over” was also a hit at a radio station in Great Falls, MT.
 Gary Ramsey, the band’s newest member, was the drummer at that recording session.
-Click on the record below to listen to “Summer is Over” at the Unusuals’ YouTube channel.
-(Use the back arrow on your device to return to this article from YouTube).
+Click on the record below to listen to “Summer Is Over” at the Unusuals’ YouTube channel.
+(Use the back arrow on your device to return to this article from YouTube.)

-The flip side of “Summer Is Over” was “I Could Go On,” vocal by Kathi McDonald and written by Bill Capp of the Unusuals.
-Click HERE to listen to the record.
-(Use the back arrow on your device to return to this article from YouTube).
+The flip side of “Summer Is Over” featured “I Could Go On,” another vocal by Kathi and a song written by Bill Capp of the Unusuals.
+Listen to it HERE.
+(Use the back arrow on your device to return to this article from YouTube.)

 Kathi Up Front and Center